awwea/daofinance/docs/docs/intro.md

 ---
 sidebar_position: 1
+description: DAO Finance is a simple, open-source framework.
+It was popularized due to its minimum viable DAO design and the advent of rage-quit - that means for its members to exit DAO by exchanging their shares.
+slug: itro
 ---

 # Introduction

----

-description:
-DAO Finance is a simple, open-source framework.
-It was popularized due to its Minimum Viable DAO design and the advent of rage-quit - that means for its members to exit DAO by exchanging their shares.

----

 ### Nextgen Neobank (DFI)